 His delay took place in the case of Daniel (Daniel 10:10-14).
 It was not that God did not hear him and had not resolved the issue; it was delayed because the angel who was sent to bring Daniel the message was delayed on an assignment God gave him.
 What is amazing is that Daniel did not stop praying.
 He kept praying daily at the same time in the same place while his circumstances many times got worse.

 What we learn from examples such as this (there are many; to name another – the Lord’s brother.
-Church history said he prayed so much his knees developed calluses) is that there was such a dependence on God that these individuals continually prayed no matter how long God choose to be silent.
+Church history said he prayed so much his knees developed calluses) is that there was such a dependence on God that these individuals continually prayed no matter how long God chose to be silent.

 God has taught me over the years that He has a time for everything (Ecclesiastes 3:1-8).
-How this passage begins is powerful and humbling.
+The way this passage begins is powerful and humbling.
 “There is an appointed time for everything.
-And there is a time for every event under heaven —” (Ecclesiastes 3:1; NASU) Maybe this is why Isaiah would say; “Yet those who wait for the Lord will gain new strength; They will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary.”
+And there is a time for every event under heaven —.”
+(Ecclesiastes 3:1; NASU) Maybe this is why Isaiah would say; “Yet those who wait for the Lord will gain new strength; they will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary.”
 (Isaiah 40:31; NASU – please read from verse 27)

 It seems as if our prayer life exposes our faith.
 Do we persist in prayer when God is silent?
 When God gives an answer, but it is not what we desired, do we still obey Him?
 When God’s Word teaches us the answer, but it is not what we wanted, do we faithfully obey His Word?
 Actually, our prayer life exposes our faith.